-Possibly, L-R standing; Ted Kennedy, Doug Gillespie, unknown, Norm Clark fourth from left, Billy Payne, Frank Caine, official, Archie Snell, unknown, "Mallee" Johnson at rear, unknown, Les Beck two to the right of Johnson, official, Alex Lang, official, George Bruce far right.
+Possibly, L-R standing; Ted Kennedy, Doug Gillespie, unknown, Norm Clark fourth from left, Billy Payne, Frank Caine, official, Frank H Williams, unknown, "Mallee" Johnson at rear, unknown, Les Beck two to the right of Johnson, official, Alex Lang, official, George Bruce far right.

 Front; trainer, Jim Kennedy, Mick Grace, Charlie Hammond, unknown, Rod McGregor.

 Note: The newly built press box received complaints from journalists because of its position.
 The building was on the northern side, half back/back pocket, you can see the Lygon St. end behind post on the far right.
 The press box was relocated to the northern wing next to the clubrooms for the next season, 1908.